- Research degrees

 We receive financial support for projects from sources including AHRC, the ESRC and the Leverhulme Trust, and a number of staff members are fellows of the Royal Society of Arts, the AHRC Peer Review College, the British Academy and the Association of Art Historians respectively.
 Our postgraduate students enjoy the use of the facilities provided by the Arts Research Centre, and the Lock-keeper's Cottage Graduate Centre.

 Prospective research students are welcome to approach the School at any time in the academic year.
 You are strongly advised to consult a potential supervisor with a draft research proposal, or the appropriate Graduate Studies Convenor for your chosen subject area within the School, before making a formal application.
+(If your research is based in linguistics, once you have identified a potential supervisor whose research profile makes them the best fit for your own research, you will need to submit an Applicant Query Form before making a formal application).
 We are happy to discuss research proposals and to provide advice both on academic matters and on possible sources of funding.
 We are open to proposals for research within individual departments and also to proposals requiring co-supervision, either within the School or involving other Schools in the Faculty.

 Research degree programmes available thoughout Queen Mary are listed on the College website.
 Information shown for each programme will contain a link to the online application form specific to that programme.